rafalmiler77/pex-landingPage/README.md

-This project contains a landing page made in react
+This project contains a landing page made in react.
+Inspired by a layout of Pex Photoshop Website Template.